Srinivaskarthikputlur/DockerK8SLabs/Kubernetes/K8s-Cluster-Attack/README.md

         "clusterIP": "10.97.43.203", # This is the MASTERHOST IP of Redis
 ```

-* On your machine, copy the following JSON value and make the following changes
+* On your machine, copy the following JSON value and make the following changes:

+    * Change `Redis-Service-ClusterIP-HERE` with the value of redis-service `clusterIP`.

+    * Change `SERVERIP-HERE` with that of Server IP that can be fetched by running `serverip`

 ```
 cat > mal-redis.json <<EOF